kevinsmia1939/PySimpleEChem/README.md

 # Features
 License: GPLv3 <br />

-PySimpleEChem are very much in pre-alpha and are not ready for everyday usag. <br />
+PySimpleEChem is very much in pre-alpha and is not ready for everyday usage.<br />
-Feel free to make a bug report for new features <br />e
+Feel free to make a bug report for new features <br />

 **Cyclic voltammetry**
 * Select and plot multiple CV at the same time.<br />